Memorial Park Tree Donations

 Gray Birch (Betula populifolia)

-6 Available (Two groups of 3).
+5 Available.
 These multi-trunked trees have striking white bark and bright green leaves, which turn an attractive gold in the fall.
 They grow quickly to 25’

 Hackberry (Celtis occidentalis)